 Due to the creative techniques threat actors employ to spread malware, Malware Detection, Endpoint Detection and Response (EDR) is a huge focus in industry and academia.
 Malware analysis and detection is an essential technology that extracts the runtime behavior of malware and supplies signatures to detection systems and provides evidence for recovery, cleanup, and forensics.
 Malware analysis is the first stage in effectively tackling malware spread, its goal is to extract the content of malware which is used to detect it.
 There are mainly two kinds of malware analysis: static analysis and dynamic analysis.

 Static Analysis is a malware analysis technique in which the malware is not executed or run.
 It includes the following basic Static Analysis methods: Generic Information Analysis, Code Analysis, Control Flow Analysis and File Structure Analysis, these are the general stages for Static Analysis, however other research may include some additional stages.
 Generic Information aka Metadata analysis is usually the first thing that is done, then a code analysis which is a crucial technique in static malware analysis that involves inspecting the code of a malware sample to understand its behavior, and potential vulnerabilities.
 Reverse engineers and security analysts perform code analysis to gain insights into how malware behaves and to develop effective countermeasures.
 To understand the rationale and flow of execution, analysts examine the control flow of the malware's code.
 They look for loops, conditionals, function calls, and other control structures to figure out how malware works.
 File structure analysis is a (Tree based Analysis) which analyzes the interconnection between the different objects of the PDF.
 PeePDF is a publicly available software that automatically performs this operation.
 Origami is like PeePDF in that it allows you to visualize the PDF file structure.
-It also includes procedures for encrypting and decrypting files, extracting metadata etc
+It also includes procedures for encrypting and decrypting files, extracting metadata etc.

 Static analysis examines the code or file structure without running it.
 As a result, it is incapable of detecting dynamic malware behavior such as runtime activities, network communication, or interaction with the operating system.
 This limitation makes it difficult to identify certain kinds of malware that exhibit behavior only during runtime.
 Polymorphic or metamorphic (Samociuk, 2023) malware can dynamically modify its structure or appearance, making static analysis methods difficult to recognize patterns or signatures.
 These types of malwares can generate different versions of themselves, making it difficult to create static detection rules.
 If the malware protects its payload with encryption or compression, static analysis may struggle to extract and analyze the contents efficiently.
 Encrypted or compressed payloads can go undetected during static analysis, limiting its ability to detect malware.
 More recently, malware authors use obfuscation techniques to make the code unreadable and evade static analysis.
 Static analysis can be weak in detecting obfuscated code.